CommonWealthRobotics/BowlerStudio/README.md

 # History

-Bowler Studio began Feb 11, 2015 withthe goal of making a robotics IDE.
+Bowler Studio began [Feb 11, 2015](https://github.com/CommonWealthRobotics/BowlerStudio/releases/tag/0.0.1)  with the goal of making a robotics IDE.